openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/05-deploy-to-openshift.md

 > This build uses the new [Red Hat Universal Base Image](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/building_running_and_managing_containers/using_red_hat_universal_base_images_standard_minimal_and_runtimes), providing foundational software needed to run most applications, while staying at a reasonable size.

-And then start and watch the build, which will take about a minute to complete:
+And then start and watch the build, which will take about a minute or two to complete:

 `oc start-build kogito-quickstart --from-file=target/getting-started-1.0-SNAPSHOT-runner --follow`{{execute T1}}